 Staffer: “Well, then hand it over here”

-For food gifts, presents and such, put them in the present box if there is one; otherwise, ask the nearby staff.
-They will kindly answer you.
+For food gifts, presents, and such, put them in the present box if there is one; otherwise, ask a staff member nearby.

 8. During the live

 You can enjoy the live in high spirits.

-Avoid violent and annoying acts that would cause trouble to the others.
+Avoid violent and annoying acts that would cause trouble to others.

 9. After the live